Michael Chorost: Career and published works

 He wrote a memoir of the experience, titled Rebuilt: How Becoming Part Computer Made Me More Human (Houghton Mifflin, 2005, ISBN 0-61-837829-4).
 Its paperback version has a different subtitle, Rebuilt: My Journey Back to the Hearing World, ISBN 0-61-871760-9.
 In August 2006 Rebuilt won the PEN/USA Book Award for Creative Nonfiction.

 His second book, World Wide Mind: The Coming Integration of Humanity, Machines, and the Internet, ISBN 1-43-911914-7, was published by Free Press on February 15, 2011.

 Dr. Chorost has published in Wired, New Scientist, Astronomy Now, The Futurist, The Scientist, Technology Review, the Chronicle of Higher Education, and SKY.
 He co-wrote a PBS television show titled The 22nd Century which aired in January 2007.
 He was a member of the San Francisco Writers Workshop.

 Dr. Chorost is frequently interviewed as an authority on cochlear implants and neurally controlled prosthetics by national media such as PBS Newshour, the New York Times and The Economist.

 He lectures frequently at universities, conferences, corporations, and organizations for the deaf.

 Education and personal life

-Born in New Jersey and educated at Brown University, the University of Texas at Austin and University of Wales, Lampeter.
+Born in New Jersey and educated at Brown University (BA in English, 1987), the University of Texas at Austin (PhD in rhetoric and composition, 2000), and University of Wales, Lampeter.
 He now lives in Washington, DC with his wife and two cats.